felwal/felwal.github.io/content/projects/dh2400-toteometer.md

 If I made the totem parts into different figures actually looking like totems, it would bring a possible conflict: Would you stack them into the most attractive totem-combination, or in the combination resulting in the colour you want?

 Finally, one might consider the use of totems as a form of appropriation, using only the surface-level looks of the shamanic practice, ignoring the underlying cultures and belief systems.
-In one way, this might resemble a _cargo cult_ as described by Holmquist [2005].
-On the one hand, I think you should be able to be inspired by ideas in different cultures; on the other, the meta-culture of capitalism seems to systematically soak up all other cultures and worldviews as mere commodified trends.
+On the one hand, I think you should be able to be inspired by ideas in different cultures; on the other, the meta-culture of capitalism seems to systematically soak up all others as mere commodified trends.
+Anyway, I like totems and wanted to make something with them.

 ## References

-Holmquist, L. E. (2005).
-Prototyping: Generating ideas or cargo cult designs?. _Interactions_, _12_(2), 48-54.

 Victor, B. (2021).
 A brief rant on the future of interaction design.